adr-denzel/avert-certain-doom/README.md

 Project using variables, various data types, if statements, loops and nested structures.

-I created a simple game with Pygame.
-I wanted to apply my knowledge to new technologies and environments, and teach myself to adapt to work with code libraries that are novel to me.
-I also wanted to my ability to understand and modify code that someone else has written.
+A simple game.
+I applied my knowledge to a new technology and environment, and taught myself to adapt to working with a codebase I did not write.
+I also got to experiment with an all new library Pygame!

 Anyway, avoid the sprites to avert certain doom!